PushpenderIndia/universal-scraper/README.md

 ## Web UI - No-Code Mode

-The fastest way to use BrowseGenie - no Python required.
+The fastest way to use BrowseGenie - no Coding required.
 Install the package and launch the local web UI with one command:

 ```bash
 pip install browsegenie